WithSecureLabs/cloud-wiki/src/pages/contributing.md

 The purpose of this wiki is to support cloud security professionals in their work, and is intended to serve as a reference rather than a location for blog-style content.
 For this purpose we encourage that article writing:

-* be factually accurate, grammarly correct and professional
+* be factually accurate, grammatically correct and professional
 * biases towards easy-to-skim content formats, making extensive use of bullets, tables and other similar styles to break the content up and make it easier to read.
 * presents facts and the topic in a light, concise yet more descriptive (where relevant), easy-to-follow, informal even, fashion.
   * this would logically apply better to the larger, core topics which would require more extensive articles.